theusual/kaggle-seeclickfix-ensemble/README.md

-Kaggle See-Click-Fix Contest -- Winning Model
+Winning Model for Kaggle See-Click-Fix Contest
 ============================================================
 Prize winning solution to the SeeClickFix contest hosted on Kaggle.
 Developed by teammates Bryan Gregory and Miroslaw Horbal.